GenslerAppsPod/javascript-katas/public/jquery/lab12/README.md

 ## What you will Learn?

-This Lab-12 teaches how to use combine deffered promise obejct.
+This Lab-12 teaches combining deffered promise.

 This lab illustrate how to use nested ajax calls with deffered object.